 When taking photos for shades with your newest smartphone, please use optical zoom-in (close-up) instead of digital zoom-in.
 Digital close-ups are nothing more than displaying images larger.
 Typically, your smartphone will have two or more lenses behind your phone.
 For example, the iPhone Pro has the following lenses: 0.5x (wide), 1x (main), and 3x (telephoto) or 5x (telephoto).
 Those are optical lenses.
 Please use optical zoom-in only when taking photos.
 If you are still not sure, please give us a call.
 We will be happy to walk you through.

 When you use two fingers to close up, it's a digital zoom-in, which is nothing more than a software close-up and unsuitable for shade photo taking.

 The bottom line is the image can be a little smaller, but crisp focus is most important.
 Again, please use natural lights if possible.
 Indoor light interferes with the detailed information we need.

-Next, email the photos to The Art Of Aesthetics.
+Next, email the photos to The Art of Aesthetics.
 You may have to send a few emails to send all the photos.
 Alternatively, you can upload them into our Dropbox.
-Please be sure to write the name of your patient in the subject line and show the shade tab in the photos.
+Please be sure to write your patient's name in the subject line and show the shade tab in the photos.